 Modeling techniques need to be flexible enough to consolidate knowledge that is fragmented across many experts.
 They also need to effectively leverage both data and expert input in order to develop a clearer and more reliable representation of reality.

 Description of Specific Risk Modeling Methods

-in detail in separate articles.
+The following methods for measuring and managing operational risks are described in detail in separate articles.
 Please click on a method to view other articles.